-In 2013, Felix looked to establish himself as a composer by releasing his 1st symphony, The Curse the Cross & the Lion, to critical acclaim including being featured by the BBC and numerous NPR stations around the US.
-A subsequent documentary by director David Schulte titled, The Curse & The Symphony, captured a contradictorial story of a young, ambitious, and perhaps rebellious musician searching for identity and truth within classical structures of culture and society.
+In 2013, Felix looked to establish himself as a composer by releasing his 1st symphony, The Curse the Cross & the Lion, to critical acclaim including being featured by the BBC and numerous NPR stations around the USA.
+A subsequent documentary by director David Schulte titled, The Curse & The Symphony, “captured a contradictorial story of a young, ambitious, and perhaps rebellious musician searching for identity and truth within classical structures of culture and society.”
 The documentary screened at over 40 film festivals, receiving numerous accolades, including Best Documentary Short at the Chagrin Documentary Film Festival and is now licensed by Gaiam TV.
-Felix returned to Chagrin Falls in February 2015 to premiere The Curse The Cross & The Lion with the Chagrin Studio Orchestra.

 The success of The Curse the Cross & the Lion opened an opportunity to travel to Bulgaria to debut a new symphonic piece for an orchestra in Burgas in the summer of 2013.
-Upon returning to the US, Felix began composing a choral symphony sung in Classical Latin titled Neon Heaven.
-The US debut took place in Austin, TX in March 2015 during SXSW by the Texas Choral Consort.
-The European debut subsequently followed in Denmark at the International SPOT Festival with additional performances in Portugal and Mongolia.
+Upon returning to the US, Felix began composing a choral symphony sung in Classical Latin titled, Neon Heaven.
+The US premiere took place at SXSW in Austin, TX and the European debut subsequently followed in Denmark at SPOT Festival with additional performances in Portugal and Mongolia.

-In addition to his recent work with orchestra, Felix served as an official music ambassador for the US in China and composed music for a series of PSA’s for an international campaign by LIVESTRONG to raise cancer awareness in China and Mexico.
+In addition to his work in classical music, Felix serves as director for the “street” choir, From Those Who Follow the Echoes, who most recently premiered Felix’s “Opera on a Bus“.
+In addition, Felix served as an official music ambassador for the US in China and composed music for a series of PSA’s for an international campaign by LIVESTRONG to raise cancer awareness in China and Mexico.
 In late in 2014, Felix reformed his band, The Noise Revival Orchestra, for a tour in Asia highlighted by festival dates in Japan and Taiwan where TNRO performed for crowds of 35,000 and 50,000!